rjkviegas/course/fizzbuzz/fizzbuzz.md

 Try running Fizzbuzz for all numbers from 1 to 100 in `irb`.
 Discuss with your pair partner different ways to do this.
 Can you use Ruby to do this in one line of code (N.B. it must be elegant and readable)?

-When you are finished, please find a coach or [Alumni Helper](https://github.com/makersacademy/course/blob/master/toc.md#resources) to verify what you have done.

 ## Further exercises :running_shirt_with_sash:
 Once you have completed Fizzbuzz, please delete your `fizzbuzz` directory and start over from scratch with opposite roles.
 (You read that correctly - please delete the entire directory and start again.)
 Do as much of it as you can from memory.
 Practicing repeatedly this way will accelerate your learning.